 Anzio

 Anzio is south of Rome.
 It’s a bit further, but the journey is worth it.
 The clean beaches and water have won the Bandiera Blu award for quality, cleanliness and environmental friendliness.
-When you get tired of lounging on the beach, explore the ruins of Emperor Nero’s ancient villa.
+When you don’t feel like relaxing on the beach, explore the ruins of the ancient villa of Emperor Nero.

 How to reach Anzio Beach from Rome?
 Anzio can be reached by train from Termini Station to Anzio Colonia Station.
 Several nice beaches are just a few steps away.
 Want more privacy on the beach?
 Get off at the next station, Nettuno.